 - Micro policy courses, special policy areas (Energy Markets, Economics of Higher Education, Labor Economics, Health Policy, etc.)

 Many of the electives are “cross listed”, meaning that they are taught by other departments at CEU.
 Thus, students are exposed to many alternative viewpoints and approaches, which we consider to be a strength of the Economic Policy Program.

 Entry Requirements for the Program

-In addition to meeting the General CEU Admissions Requirements, applicants to the MA in Economic Policy program must submit a Statement of Purpose that should express the applicant’s reasons for applying to the program (max.
+In addition to meeting the General CEU Admissions Requirements, applicants to the MA in Economic Policy program must submit a Statement of Purpose that should express their reasons for applying to the program (max.
 500 words).
 Applicants should indicate how further studies at CEU would help them achieve their future career goals.

-Entry is open for students with an undergraduate degree in economics or related fields, and also for students with undergraduate or master degrees from areas not directly related to economics.
+Entry is open for students with an undergraduate degree in economics or related fields, and also for students with undergraduate or master's degrees from areas not directly related to economics.
 More information about the program can be found on the department’s website.